ivy-llc/ivy/docs/partial_source/deep_dive/backend_setting.rst

    <module 'ivy.functional.backends.torch' from '/opt/project/ivy/functional/backends/torch/__init__.py'>

 In the last example above, the moment any backend is set, it will be used over the `implicit_backend`_.
-However when the backend is unset using the :func:`ivy.previous_backend`, the `implicit_backend`_ will be used as a fallback, which will assume the backend from the last run.
+However when the current backend is set to the previous using the :func:`ivy.previous_backend`, the `implicit_backend`_ will be used as a fallback, which will assume the backend from the last run.
 While the `implicit_backend`_ functionality gives more freedom to the user, the recommended way of doing things would be set the backend explicitly.
+In addition, all the previously set backends can be cleared by calling :func:`ivy.unset_backend`.

 Backend and Frontend Version Support